-These are titles of several articles on BMI and BMI charts published in recent years.
+These are the titles of several articles on BMI and BMI charts published in recent years.

-If you take them at face value, then you’ll come to one conclusion:
+If you take their message at face value, then you’ll come to one conclusion:

 BMI is outdated, overrated, and inaccurate, and it’s time we retired it for good.

 In case you didn’t know, BMI stands for “body mass index,” and it measures the relationship between your height and weight.